If you are thinking about suicide

 The PILOTS database (Published International Literature on Traumatic Stress) is a searchable database of trauma literature.
 The goal is to capture ALL publications, around the world.
 You don’t need to register or have a password, and there is no charge to use it.
 The database is sponsored by the National Center for PTSD at the U.S. Department of Veterans Affairs.

 More resources for practitioners are at the websites of the various international professional associations, including the European Society for Traumatic Stress Studies.
-The websites of the International Society for Traumatic Stress Studies and the International Society for the Study of Trauma and Dissociation include information for the public; the latter has some materials in Spanish.
+The websites of the International Society for Traumatic Stress Studies and the International Society for the Study of Trauma and Dissociation include information for the public.

 You can find an extensive and annotated list of research studies related to EMDR at the EMDR Institute website.

-You can also find an extensive listing of research articles on EMDR at the Francine Shapiro Library at Northern Kentucky University.
-There are links to many articles where you can access abstracts or full text.
+You can also find an extensive listing of research articles on EMDR at the Francine Shapiro Library, hosted by the EMDR International Association.

 There are a few references regarding the effectiveness of neurofeedback for PTSD at EEGinfo.com.